-During the year, the Group Management comprised the CEO, the CFO, three managers with responsibility for the regional business areas, two managers with functional responsibility for human resources and sustainable development, and production and logistics.
+During the year, the Group Management comprised the CEO, the CFO, the CPO, the head of Strategy & Communications plus three managers with responsibility for the business areas.

-Group Management has at least five meetings per year during which it follows up operations, discusses matters affecting the Group and drafts proposals for strategic plans and budgets, which the CEO presents to the Board for decision.
-One longer meeting per year is held, during which the operations are planned and discussed in more detail.
+Group Management has had regular weekly and monthly meetings during the year where it followed up operations, discussed matters affecting the Group and drafted proposals for strategic alignment plans and budgets, which the CEO presented to the Board for decision.
+During